Shopify/polaris/documentation/guides/migrating-from-v9-to-v10.md

 ### Sass static mixins

 The following Sass mixins have been removed.
-You will need to replace any instances with the closest Polaris media query variable (listed above) or hard code the one off media query value you need.
+You will need to replace any instances with the closest Polaris media query variable (listed above) or hard code one off values.

 | Before                                                 | After                              |
 | ------------------------------------------------------ | ---------------------------------- |